Psychological research

-Psychological research refers to research that psychologists conduct for systematic study and for analysis of the experiences and behaviors of individuals or groups.
+Psychological research is research that psychologists conduct for systematic study and for analysis of the experiences and behaviors of individuals or groups.
 Their research can have educational, occupational and clinical applications.

 History

 Wilhelm Wundt is credited as one of the founders of psychology.
 He created the first laboratory for psychological research.

 Ethical considerations

 Psychological research risks harming the subjects of the research.
-In order to prevent that harm, proposed studies are usually approved by an institutional review board to ensure that the risks to the research subjects are justified by the anticipated benefits.
+In order to prevent that harm, proposed studies are usually approved by an institutional review board (IRB) to ensure that the risks to the research subjects are justified by the anticipated benefits.
 IRBs also verify that informed consent has been obtained.
 This involves documenting that the subject (or legally authorized representative) agrees to being a subject after having been informed of what the research is about, risks and benefits to the subject, that the subject may discontinue participation at any time, and how personally identifiable information will be handled.

 Some research, such as the Milgram experiment, have raised questions about the research ethics and resulted in the revision of the ethical standards of psychological research.